 Armed Forces Day is celebrated on the third Saturday in May.
 This year it will be celebrated on Saturday, May 20, 2017.
-It is a day to celebrate, thanks to President Harry S. Truman, it’s a day to pay special tribute to the men and women of the Armed Forces.
+Thanks to President Harry S. Truman, it’s a day to pay special tribute to the men and women of the Armed Forces.
 President Truman led the effort to establish a holiday in order for citizens to unite and to honor our military heroes for their patriotic service in support of the United States of America.

-Although, originally, there were single day celebrations for each of the Army, Navy, Marine Corps and Air Force, this format changed on August 21, 1949 when Secretary of Defense Louis Johnson announced the creation of Armed Forces Day.
+Although, originally, there were single day celebrations for each branch of the military, the Army, Navy, Marine Corps and Air Force; this format changed on August 21, 1949 when Secretary of Defense Louis Johnson announced the creation of Armed Forces Day.
 Stemming from the unification of the Armed Forces under the Department of Defense, the annual celebration now commemorates all branches of the military during one solitary day.

 The first official Armed Forces Day took place on May 20, 1950 and was themed “Teamed for Defense.”
-In honor of the special day, B-36 Bombers flew over the state capital and a march was led by more than 10,000 veterans and troops in Washington, D.C., and over 33,000 people participated in a New York City parade.
+In honor of the special day, B-36 Bombers flew over state capitals, a march was led by more than 10,000 veterans and troops in Washington, D.C., and over 33,000 people participated in a New York City parade.

 In addition, the first Armed Forces Day also played an essential part in educating society and expanding public knowledge of the military and the role they play in the community.
 Therefore, it wasn’t only a means to honor those who serve or who have served in the military, but also way to showcase its top of the line equipment and abilities used to protect those in our country.